Pinafore/cl1-hw/dan/readme.md

 5. Write the model training/testing function.
 We don't have unit test for this part, but to get reasonable performance, it's necessary to get it correct.

 Analysis:
 1. Report the accuracy of test set.
-(It would get around 0.8 accuacy)
+(It would get around 0.8 accuracy)
 2. Look at the dev set, give some examples and explain the possible reasons why these examples are predicted incorrectly.